apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 spaces represented by every single trace.

 **Fork a trace**.
-When two different decisions in the scheduling process are equally important to generate high-performance schedules, we allow forking the trace into two, and the design space is the union of the forked traces.
+When two different decisions in the scheduling process are equally important to generate high-performance schedules, it is allowed to fork the trace into two, and the design space is the union of the forked traces.

 The trace is not strictly user-facing, but can be accessed and printed with the following syntax: